What Is Percocet Addiction? Learn Percocet Abuse Signs And Treatment

 Signs and Symptoms of Percocet Addiction

 At the initial phase, Percocet side effects are not apparent to the casual observer and may not even be evident by the addict.
 A person can become addicted to this drug after 2 or 3 weeks as claimed by most healthcare professionals.
-The user’s tolerance for Percocet has grown if the addict feels that he or she needs more than their usual dosage to generate an euphoric high.
+The user’s tolerance to Percocet grow when the addict feels the need of more than the usual dosage to generate the same feelings.

 Physical & Behavioural Percocet Addiction Signs